Chukak/containers/docs/sorted_list.md

 <strong>Note</strong>: to add a custom classes, object, etc in the list, you must override the operators `>`, `<`, `>=`, `<=`
 for these classes, objects, etc.

+<strong>Note</strong>: You can pass a custom function to compare elements in the list.
+It can be used instead of overrided operators.

 <strong>Note</strong>: By default the operators `<`, `<=` are used for the comparison.
 If the list is reversed, the operators `>`, `>=`
 are used for the comparison.